DivvyPayHQ/BusinessIntelligence/README.md

 # BusinessIntelligence

-- a react-native mobile created for a take-home exercise for Divvy.
+- a react-native mobile app created for a take-home exercise for Divvy.
 - includes businesses, their details, and a chart showing revenue for the past 6 months

 ## Getting Started